AidanGP/Machine-Learning/README.md

 After practicing the basics of Neural Networks through the previous datasets, I wanted to be able to apply machine learning to something more visual like a game, this lead me to Q learning.

 ## Q Learning
 ###### Q Learning seemed cool but at the same time pretty limited.
 I didn't do any really cool projects on this but I looked at some sample code for Open AI Gym's MountainCar-v0 game.
+TLDR: Q Learning is limited but it will still be useful to understand the theory behind it.

 ## Deep Q Learning
 ###### Deep Q Learning seems like a much more powerful tool that Q Learning.
 My main goal for learning this is to have a piece of software that can perform well and learn to play a multitude of Open AI Gym's Games.